hagata/unwrap-project/README.md

 ## Installation
 installation is easy with Node Package Manager (npm).
 If you don't already have Node, [Download & install Node.js](https://nodejs.org/en/).

 once Node is installed, run
-`npm install -g unwrap-project`
+`npm install -g unwrap-project` in the Terminal.

 ---
 # Getting Started
-- Install it
+- Install it `npm install -g unwrap-project`
-- check that unwrap works with `unwrap list`
+- run `unwrap`

-- add your first project
+Add your first project:
 - cd to the project foler, or drag and drop the folder onto the Terminal icon
 - `unwrap add [projectName]` where project name is any name you want (no spaces though)
 - `unwrap open [projectName]` By default, opening your project will open the project root directory in finder